Identification: MSS 601

 Includes correspondence and invoices related to Tober's acquisition of Prokosch items.

-Includes individual examples of forgeries, correspondence and ephemera related to forgery, and correspondence by forgers and experts, all collected by Tober.
+Comprises individual examples of forgeries including a Spanish forgery of an illuminated manuscript, correspondence and ephemera related to forgery, and correspondence by forgers and experts, all collected by Tober.

 Forgeries--Burr, Franklin, Henry, Howe [Box 4 F9]